 One of those is a note-perfect opening sequence in which Burt (Paul Dano) and Mitzi Fabelman (Michelle Williams) take their young Sam (Mateo Zoryon Francis-DeFord) to a showing of his first-ever movie at the cinema: The Greatest Show on Earth.

 Five-year-old Sam is nearly traumatized by a scene in which a train violently crashes on screen, and he relives the memory by crashing his own train set at home.
 Mom helps him preserve the memory by recording it with his father’s camera, and as Sam stages, films, and edits the footage together to confront his inner trauma, a filmmaker is born.

 In a difficult role that is simultaneously sympathetic and self-centered, Williams shines as the mother who encourages Sam to follow his dreams while creating a tornado of family drama around him.
 Dano, as Sam’s stoic father and a brilliant computer scientist who is unable to rein in the artistic ambitions of his wife or son, brings warmth and nuance to a more understated role.

-But The Fablemans belongs to Gabriel LaBelle, who plays Sam Fableman through his formative teenage years.
+But The Fabelmans belongs to Gabriel LaBelle, who plays Sam Fabelman through his formative teenage years.
 A dead-ringer for a young Spielberg, LaBelle is utterly compelling as the unusually self-assured teen in love with films and filmmaking, who comes to doubt his calling in the midst of family turmoil.

-The Fablemans represents one of the best films from one of Hollywood’s finest filmmakers; it’s a clear favorite to take home the next Best Picture Oscar.
-Not all audiences may respond to Spielberg’s brand of moviemaking nostalgia with the same rose-colored glasses, but for those that do, The Fablemans is an absolute treasure.
+The Fabelmans represents one of the best films from one of Hollywood’s finest filmmakers; it’s a clear favorite to take home the next Best Picture Oscar.
+Not all audiences may respond to Spielberg’s brand of moviemaking nostalgia with the same rose-colored glasses, but for those that do, The Fabelmans is an absolute treasure.